 Europe is very important to us.
 Here is where we see huge long-term potential.
 We are already exporting mainly to European countries such as Belgium, Luxembourg and Portugal.
 They make up around 25 per cent of our sales.
 We are also strongly present in Africa through the Maghreb and Gabon countries – however, indirectly so via French companies who have participated in tenders.

 We mainly wanted to be visible to customers in Europe.
-We have been listed on EUROPAGES since 2012 and have noticed a significant increase in demand.
-Our contact person there supported is very well – especially at the beginning when it came to defining keywords that function in 15 European languages.
+We have been listed on europages since 2012 and have noticed a significant increase in demand.
+Our contact person there supported us very well – especially at the beginning when it came to defining keywords that function in 15 European languages.

 This also means that our product catalogue is accessible to more potential customers.
 Which has shown to be very positive.